drawwithcode/2021-group-04/README.md

 # Project idea
 ## Concept
-The concept translates the idea of metamorphosis into a transformation of data into images.
-The users’ thoughts are processed by the algorithm in order to obtain a representation of their inner selves.
+The concept translates the idea of metamorphosis into a translation of data into images.
+The users' thoughts are processed by the algorithm to obtain a visual representation.

-The site is proposed as a virtual space in which people can leave a trace, looking in particular at intrusive thoughts, which, by their nature, are hidden in a personal dimension without finding outlet in the outside world.
+The site proposes itself as a virtual space where people can leave a trace of their cognitions, as a safe place without finding an outlet in the real world.

-The user provides data by answering to questions about the five spheres of intrusive thoughts: violence, identity, sexuality, religious beliefs and relationships.
-The questions touch upon those mental intrusions defined by Rachman as "*every recurring, unacceptable, unwanted thought accompanied by a subjective emotional discomfort*".
-The algorithm interprets the way users interact with the questions, giving back to them images.
-All data are recorded locally to ensure the protection of privacy.
+The user provides data by answering questions on the five spheres of intrusive thoughts: violence, identity, sexuality, religious beliefs and relationships.
+The questions touch on those mental intrusions defined by Rachman as 'any recurrent, unacceptable, unwanted thought accompanied by subjective emotional distress'.
+The algorithm interprets how users interact with the questions, returning visualisations to them.
+All data is recorded locally to ensure privacy protection.

 ## Context of use
-The questions posed by the website, as mentioned, concern a particularly intimate sphere of human thoughts: for this reason, the experience requires some control over the surrounding environment that shouldn’t present any distractions.
-At the discretion of each user, the choice of the preferred device (which is developed to work both on mobile device - first - and desktop).
+The atmosphere that is generated is particularly intimate: for this reason, the experience requires a certain control over the surrounding environment, which must not present distractions.
+It is up to each user to choose their preferred device (which is developed to work on both mobile devices - primarily - and desktops).

 # Structure